 Our dedicated people put LP’s Code of Business Conduct and Ethics into action every day to do the right thing, practicing ethics and integrity.

 All employees learn about and sign our Code of Business Conduct and Ethics when they join LP.
-Every year, all salaried employees complete a Business Ethics Questionnaire, designed both to remind us of ethical obligations and to identify potential ethical issues.
-And we all complete annual training on LP Policies and Your Employment, an online course covering values, ethics and expectations of behaviors at work.
+Every year, all full-time salaried employees complete a Business Ethics Questionnaire, designed both to remind us of ethical obligations and to identify potential ethical issues.
+And we receive annual training on LP Policies and Your Employment, an online course covering values, ethics and expectations of behaviors at work.

 Ethical business conduct at LP is more than a checklist or a survey.
 It’s deeply ingrained in our culture.
 In addition to guidance provided by the LP Code of Business Conduct and Ethics, which covers corruption, employees in all functions to which the Foreign Corrupt Practices Act applies receive training about the Act.